TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 #### Connecting to a cluster

 You can connect to any instance of a cluster with SSH using the login command.
 It logs you into the first lead instance.
-From there, you can SSH to any other member of the cluster without a password.
+You can then use SSH to connect to any other member of the cluster without a password. </br>
-The SnappyData product directory is located under /home/ec2-user/snappydata/ on all the members.
+The SnappyData product directory is located under **/home/ec2-user/snappydata/** on all the members.
 ````
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem login cluster-name
 ````

 #### Destroying a cluster

-Destroying a cluster destroys all the data on the local instance stores, as well as, on the attached EBS volumes permanently.
+Destroying a cluster permanently destroys all the data on the local instance stores and on the attached EBS volumes.
 ````
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem destroy cluster-name
 ````
 This retains the security groups created for this cluster.
-To delete them as well, use it with `--delete-` group option.
+To delete this, use it with `--delete-` group option.

 #### Starting cluster with Apache Zeppelin